What is Nậm Pịa? Exploring the Unique Delicacy and Its Cultural Significance.

 The Production and Processing of Nam Pia

-The production process for Nam Pia places great emphasis on the quality of the ingredients.
-Cattle used for this dish, known as “ngau sat phien,” are fed a diet of fresh grass and traditional Chinese medicine ingredients for an extended period before being slaughtered and processed.
+The production process for Nam Pia is quite meticulous.
+The cattle used for this dish are fed a diet of fresh grass and traditional Chinese medicine ingredients for an extended period before processing.
+This diet is believed to impart valuable medicinal properties to the chyle formed in the animal’s stomach and small intestine.

 Ingredients of Nam Pia